 A game that will go down in history as one of the greatest come-from-behind, underdog wins in Test cricket, saw Herath humble an Indian batting line-up that was expected to pummel the Sri Lankan bowlers to all parts.

-And things seemed to be going according to plan as the visitors managed a 192 run first innings lead after Sri Lanka had won the toss and opted to bat first.
+Things seemed to be going according to plan as the visitors managed a 192 run first innings lead after Sri Lanka had won the toss and opted to bat first.
 Galle had always been Herath’s favorite hunting ground, yet he went wicketless in the 1st innings as twin tons by Shikhar Dhawan and Virat Kohli took India close to the 400-run mark.

 What followed was a bit of Herath magic on what turned out to be a perfect day for Sri Lanka.
 The fielders could do no wrong and Herath’s guile left the Indians in the dust as the hosts made the target of 176 seem like a 300+ chase.
-Dinesh Chandimal was named Man of the Match for his match turning 162 but Herath’s 7/48, against one of the best players of spin, will no doubt be remembered as one of the great spells of spin bowling.
+Dinesh Chandimal was named Man of the Match for his match turning 162* but Herath’s 7/48, against some of the best players of spin, will no doubt be remembered as one of the great spells of spin bowling.

 6/43 vs Pakistan, Abu Dhabi 2017 – Sri Lanka won by 21 runs

 After conceding 419 in the 1st innings, Pakistan put their heads down for the long haul with the bat and midway through day 4, the game looked to be heading towards a tame draw.
-After a stellar 1st innings performance, the Sri Lankan batsmen went back to ways of old, as the top order crumbled to leave Pakistan on top at the end of day 4.
+But, after a stellar 1st innings performance, the Sri Lankan batsmen went back to ways of old, as the top order crumbled to leave Pakistan on top at the end of day 4.